cravenmcin-alt/Abythral-AFCE/README.md

 # Abythral-AFCE
 Abythral AFCE: Gemini 3-powered engine mapping market constraints via 'non-signal' physics.
 Get elite strategy via sealed cryptographic proofs and visual manifolds.
 Secure your sovereign edge.

+## Intellectual Property Notice

+This project is a research prototype developed for hackathon evaluation.

+Underlying concepts and system architecture are original work.
+See `PATENT_NOTICE.md` for intellectual property declarations.

 ## ⚠️ Note on Runtime Quotas

 This application was fully developed and tested in Google Gemini AI Studio.